 332 - Two young Christians, shipwrecked in the Red Sea, were taken as slaves to Ethiopia to

 serve in the royal court.
-Given freedom to preach the gospel, their witness gave birth to the
+Given the freedom to preach the Gospel, their witness gave birth to the

 354 - Theophilus "the Indian" reported visiting Christians in India.
 Philostorgius mentioned a